-Acura MDX Models:
+Acura MDX Repair and Maintenance

 A shudder or vibration may develop while driving at speeds between 35 and 40 MPH.
 Our technicians tell us this condition is commonly caused by a failed automatic transmission torque converter.
 It is recommend to replace the torque converter and install an updated powertrain control module (PCM) to correct this concern.